What Regenerative Agriculture Actually Means

 The Carbon Question

 The supporting science is real but complicated.
 Healthy soils with high organic matter content store significant carbon, and practices like no-till, cover cropping, and improved rotations have been shown to increase soil organic carbon in controlled studies.
-A 2020 paper in Scientific Reports estimated that improved soil carbon management could offset somewhere between 1.5 and 2.6 gigatons of CO2 per year globally, a meaningful figure in the context of climate mitigation.
+A 2020 paper in Scientific Reports estimated that improved soil carbon management could offset between 1.5 and 2.6 gigatons of CO2 per year globally, a meaningful figure in the context of climate mitigation.

-Estimates vary widely depending on soil type, climate, management intensity, and how measurements are taken.
+The estimates vary widely depending on soil type, climate, management intensity, and measurement methodology.
 Carbon stored in surface soils can be released again if land use changes or practices revert.
-Large-scale sequestration requires sustained commitment across millions of acres and verified monitoring systems that don't yet exist at scale.
+Large-scale sequestration requires sustained commitment across millions of acres and verified monitoring systems that don't yet exist at the necessary scale.
+What's less disputed is that regenerative practices reduce emissions more directly: less synthetic fertilizer means less nitrous oxide (a potent greenhouse gas) released, and less tillage means less mechanical disruption of stored carbon.
+These benefits hold regardless of how the larger sequestration estimates ultimately resolve.

 How Regenerative Compares to Organic